dgaydukov/cert-ocpjp11/files/ocpjp11.md

 Metaspace:
 * replaced the older PermGen memory space starting form JDK 8
 * grows automatically by default
 * GC triggers cleaning of dead classes once class metadata usage reaches max metaspace size

+###### Garbage collection
+* in JLS there is no info about garbage collection, so it totally depends upon VM implementation